AviatrixSystems/Docs/HowTos/aviatrix_iam_policy_requirements.rst

 9. Aviatrix Gateway Single AZ HA requirement
 ----------------------------------------------

-In order to enable Aviatrix Gateway Single AZ HA feature, the following permission is needed.
+In order to enable the Aviatrix Gateway Single AZ HA feature, the following permission is needed.

 ::